-Merlot is a star on its own as one of the most famous wines in the world.
 Its classic home is Bordeaux.
-Wines from this region have softer, red fruit character.
+Wines from this region have softer, red fruit characters.
 Merlot is a dry, dark red wine, and has a very fruity taste.
 It is a pretty medium-oriented grape with acidity and tannin staying right in that ballpark and alcohol does as well.
 However, depending on how ripe the grapes got before harvest the level of alcohol can creep up too high in some examples.
 Merlot wine production is not an easy process, but people tend to enjoy the end result that it has on our taste buds.
 The grapes are harvested in the Fall because they need to be ripened by the time Autumn starts.
 Merlot is a type of grape that has uneven ripening, so it has a great effect on the wine’s flavor.

 In Spain, the most important Merlot plantings are located in the relatively temperate area of Catalonia.
 Besides Italy is the other important wine producer in the world where this red grape varietal is widely planted.